Whendee Silver

 Whendee Silver is an American ecosystem ecologist and biogeochemist.

 Early life and education

 Silver grew up in Southern California.
 She earned her MS in Forest Science from Yale School of Forestry in 1987 and in 1992, received her PhD from Yale University.

 Career and research

-Silver is a professor of ecosystem ecology at University of California, Berkeley.
+Silver is a distinguished professor of ecosystem ecology at University of California, Berkeley.
 With a focus on ecosystem ecology and biogeochemistry, her research is often aimed at better understanding the soil system to mitigate the effects of climate change.
 A significant portion of her work has focused on tropical ecosystems, their soils, plants, and how nutrients and carbon cycle through them.